Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

 - auto line indentation
 - display tags via tag bar
 - FZF integration
-- grammer checking via Grammerous
+- Grammer checking via Grammerous
 - Snippets via Ultisnips
 - startify when no buffer is open
 - open images via feh

 #### Key Mappings
-The default keymaps are ok but they're missing some essential things like block selection without going back to visual mode, fast split switching and split rotation, so i made my own bindings for all these, some are from nvim help and others are scattered from the web.<br>
+The default key maps are ok but they're missing some essential things like block selection without going back to visual mode, fast split switching and split rotation, so i made my own bindings for all these, some are from nvim help and others are scattered from the web.<br>
-i also fixed the annying block selection will copy the selected text to the clipboard by using the void register for delete operations, this way deleting a visual block will just delete it without adding it to the clipboard.
+i also fixed the annoying block selection will copy the selected text to the clipboard by using the void register for delete operations, this way deleting a visual block will just delete it without adding it to the clipboard.
 ```vim